-An island abounding in natural beauty and fascinating tradition, it’s incredible to think that even today Corsica can still feel like something of a hidden gem.
+Corsica is an island abounding in natural beauty and fascinating tradition, it’s incredible to think that even today Corsica can still feel like something of a hidden gem.
 Whether it’s a long sandy beach, a dramatic mountain pass or a beautiful hilltop village, Corsica holidays are packed full of rewarding things to do and see.
+The French know the island as Corse, sometimes they refer to Corsica as 'L'Ile de Beauté', when translated means The Island of Beauty.

 Discover more about Corsica's beautiful coastline.